-This fact sheet is part of a series we created with families who've been through tough times to give you new ideas for how to get through as a family - and spark some hope.
 This resource was created by families who have experienced poverty, for families who are living in poverty.
-If you're experiencing poverty, we hope it helps you feel less alone and sparks some new ideas about how to get through tough times.
-But importantly, we also want to remind you of the skills and knowledge you're already using to help yourself and your family each and every day.
+If you are experiencing poverty, we hope it helps you feel less alone and sparks some new ideas about how to get through tough times.
+But importantly, we also want to remind you of the skills and knowledge you are already using to help yourself and your family each and every day.

 If you are living in poverty, you may want to skip ahead to the practical section on Skills of families living through poverty.
 If you have not experienced poverty, we hope this resource gives you a deeper understanding and some ideas about how to protect the dignity and human rights of children and families experiencing poverty.
 We encourage you to read until the end.